-INTERFACE can be $\underline{}$ to match all interfaces or, for example, eth to match all interfaces that start with eth.
+INTERFACE can be $\underline{}$ to match all interfaces or, for example, \underline{eth}^ to match all interfaces that start with eth.
 It is also possible to use MAC addresses as values.

 Optionally, a VLAN can be set behind the interface name, separated by a period.

 If SETTINGS is dhcp, all matching interfaces will be configured with DHCP.
-If you add the try option, configuration will stop once the installation repository can be reached via one of the configured interfaces.
+If you add the try option, configuration will stop when the installation repository can be reached via one of the configured interfaces.

-Alternativey you use static configuration.
-With static parameters, only the first matching interface will be configured, unless you add the try option.
+Alternatively, you can use static configuration.
+With static parameters, only the first matching interface will be configured, unless you add the \underline{try} option.
 This will configure all interfaces until the repository can be reached.